AlanCristhian/namedobject/README.md

 ## How it works

 `AutoName` searches the name of the object in the bytecode of the frame where the object was created.
-If it can't find, searches it in the upper frame an so until the object name is found.
-I it can't find a name, then the default `'<nameless>'` value are set.
+If it can't find a name, then the default `'<nameless>'` value are set.

 ## Caveats